ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_encrypting_content.rst

   set noswapfile

-2. Disable creation of backup files.
+2. Disable the creation of backup files.

 .. code-block:: text